-Doc Holliday’s father, Henry B. Holliday was a trained pharmacist who served in several wars, including the Cherokee Indian War, the Mexican-American War, and as a Major in the Confederate Army during the Civil War.
-After serving in the Mexican War, he returned to his home in Griffin, Georgia with an orphaned Mexican boy named Francisco Hidalgo.
-On January 8, 1849, Major Holliday married Alice Jane McKay and within just year had a daughter, Martha Eleanora, who died in infancy.
+Doc Holliday’s father, Henry B. Holliday, was a trained pharmacist.
+He served in several wars, including the Cherokee Indian War, the Mexican-American War, and a Major in the Confederate Army.
+After serving in the Mexican War, he returned to Griffin, Georgia, with an orphaned Mexican boy named Francisco Hidalgo.
+On January 8, 1849, Major Holliday married Alice Jane McKay and, within just a year, had a daughter, Martha Eleanora, who died in infancy.
 On August 14, 1851, John Henry (Doc) Holliday was born.

-In 1857, Major Holliday inherited a piece of land in Valdosta, Georgia and moved Alice, John, and Francisco to Lowndes County where John Henry attended grade school at the Valdosta Institute, studying Greek, Latin, and French.
+In 1857, Major Holliday inherited a piece of land in Valdosta, Georgia.
+He moved Alice, John, and Francisco to Lowndes County, where John Henry attended grade school at the Valdosta Institute, studying Greek, Latin, and French.
 Major Holliday quickly became one of the town’s leading citizens, serving two terms as Mayor, acting as Secretary of the County Agricultural Society, a Member of the Masonic Lodge, Secretary of the Confederate Veterans Camp, and the Superintendent of local elections.

-When John (Doc) was just 15, his mother died on September 16, 1866, of consumption (later called tuberculosis.)
+When John (Doc) was just 15, his mother died of consumption on September 16, 1866 (later called tuberculosis.)
 This was a terrible blow to the teenager, as his relationship with his mother was very close.
 Compounding this loss, his father remarried only three months later.

-The family’s status in the community, as well as the fact that his cousin, Robert Holliday, founded the Pennsylvania College of Dental Surgery, probably encouraged John’s choice of profession.
-In 1870 he enrolled in the college in Philadelphia and on March 1, 1872, he was conferred the degree of Doctor of Dental Surgery, along with 26 other graduates.
+The family’s status in the community and the fact that his cousin, Robert Holliday, founded the Pennsylvania College of Dental Surgery probably encouraged John’s choice of profession.
+In 1870 he enrolled in the college in Philadelphia, and on March 1, 1872, he was conferred the degree of Doctor of Dental Surgery and 26 other graduates.
 Shortly after graduation, Doc Holliday began work as a dentist in the office of Dr. Arthur C. Ford in Atlanta.

 Though an educated and respected man, John Henry was a hot-tempered Southerner and quick to use a gun.
-On one occasion, there were African American men swimming in his favorite swimming hole and the outraged Doc started shooting over their heads.
+On one occasion, African American men were swimming in his favorite swimming hole, and the outraged Doc started shooting over their heads.
 While one of the black men shot back, no one was killed.
 This seems to be the first account of Doc’s love affair with the six-shooter, and the stories of the incident vary.

 Shortly after starting his dental practice, Doc Holliday discovered that he had contracted tuberculosis – most likely from his mother before she died.
 His adopted Mexican brother was also diagnosed with the disease and later died from it, so he may have contracted it from him as well.

-Out west, Doc was a most unusual character, being an extremely educated and refined man, where such things were uncommon.
+Out west, Doc was a most unusual character, a highly educated and refined man, where such things were uncommon.
 He was fluent in Latin, played the piano very well, was a “nappy” dresser, and displayed the manners of a Southern gentleman.

-His intelligence made him a “natural” at gambling and this quickly became his means of support, where he was both an active participant, as well as a poker and Faro dealer.
+His intelligence made him a “natural” at gambling, which quickly became his means of support, where he was both an active participant and a poker and Faro dealer.
 However, Doc was also miserable, with the knowledge of his impending death.
-He was moody, a heavy drinker, and with no fear of death, perhaps was more prone to the life he ended up living.
+He was moody, a heavy drinker, and perhaps was more prone to the life he ended up living with no fear of death.

 The thin and weakened doctor knew that a career as a gambler was a dangerous profession, requiring that he have the means to protect himself.
 Dedicated, he started practicing with a six-shooter and a long, wicked knife, honing his skills.

-The first account of a gunfight occurred on January 2, 1875, when Doc and a local saloonkeeper named Austin, had a disagreement, which quickly turned to violence.
-While several shots were fired, neither man was struck and both men were arrested, which was reported in the Dallas Weekly Herald.
-At first, the local citizens thought the gunfight was amusing, until just a few days later when Doc again got into a disagreement, this time killing a prominent citizen with two carefully aimed bullets.
+The first account of a gunfight occurred on January 2, 1875, when Doc and a local saloonkeeper named Austin had a disagreement, which quickly turned to violence.
+While several shots were fired, neither man was struck, and both men were arrested, which was reported in the Dallas Weekly Herald.
+At first, the local citizens thought the gunfight was amusing until a few days later when Doc again got into a disagreement, this time killing a prominent citizen with two carefully aimed bullets.

 However, in the summer of 1876, disagreement again led to violence, resulting in Doc’s killing a soldier from Fort Richardson, which brought the United States Government into the investigation.
 A reward was offered for his capture, and he was aggressively pursued by the Army, Texas Rangers, U.S. Marshals, local lawmen, and simple citizens anxious to collect the bounty.

-Wyatt Earp, traveling from Dodge City, was on the trail of a train robber by the name of Dave Rudabaugh.
-After having been issued an acting commission as U.S. Deputy Marshal to pursue the outlaw out of state, he followed Rudabaugh’s trail for 400 miles.
+Wyatt Earp, traveling from Dodge City, was on the trail of a train robber Dave Rudabaugh.
+After being issued an acting commission as U.S. Deputy Marshal to pursue the outlaw out of state, he followed Rudabaugh’s trail for 400 miles.